espressif/developer-portal/content/workshops/esp-idf-with-esp32-c6/assignment-7/index.md

 #### Extra: Power Management

-If you are not using the WiFi6, you still can reduce the power consumption in between the beacon packages.
+If you are not using Wi-Fi 6, you can still reduce power consumption between the beacon packages.

-The new power management present on all the WiFi capable SoCs, allows you to reduce the power consumption on the WiFi connection when using the DTIM1.
+The new power management logic present on all Wi-Fi capable SoCs allows you to reduce power consumption on Wi-Fi connection when using the DTIM1.
 By enabling this feature, the HP core will sleep between the beacon packets.

 1. **Create a new project using the power management example**